 While the initial, global hysteria is beginning to dissipate, the COVID-19 pandemic leaves its deep and lasting brand on our lifestyle.
 For aspiring parents in confusing times, here’s how to decide if you are ready.

-As if pregnancy and caring for a newborn didn’t give you enough to worry about, new or expecting parents now live in haunting fear for the safety of the family.
-Nobody enjoys being cloistered at home, but stepping out inevitably entails risk of exposure to the virus.
+As if pregnancy and caring for a newborn didn’t give you enough to worry about, new or expecting parents now live in fear for the safety of the family.
+Nobody enjoys being cloistered at home, but stepping out inevitably entails risk of exposure to illness for both parent and child.

 Additionally, economic recession puts jobs on the line, giving reason to wonder whether taking on a new financial commitment is really the best idea.

-Yet we feed our dormant hope with the knowledge that these turbulent days are just eddies in a fast-flowing stream.
+Nonetheless, we know these turbulent days are just eddies in a fast-flowing stream.
 Perhaps, because life carries on despite the pandemic, so should we.

 Are you financially stable?